Easy Fix for Cracked Plaster Walls (and Ceilings) An Illustrated, Step-by-Step Guide to the Best Way to Re-attach Loose Plaster on Walls and Ceilings

-Glossary of Plaster/Drywall Terminology
+A Glossary of Plaster & Drywall Terminology

 Any unevenness left in the scratch coat is removed by the brown coat which leaves a flat, level surface for the final or "finish" coat.
-The brown coat is no longer brown in color, but the name persists from the days when the hydrated lime second coat was darker than the final or "white" coat.
+The brown coat is no longer brown in color but the name persists from the days when the hydrated lime second coat was darker than the final or white coat.

-The final (finish) coat is usually hydrated lime plaster or a blend of gypsum and lime plaster because lime plaster works to a smoother finish than the stronger, but coarser, gypsum plaster.
-It is also called the white coat (from the color of lime plaster which is whiter than gray or brown gypsum plaster under it), especially by old time plasterers; and may also be called the color coat because chemical tints were often added to the lime plaster to give the wall its final color.
+The final (finish) coat is usually hydrated lime plaster or a blend of gypsum and lime plaster because lime plaster works to a smoother finish than the stronger but coarser, gypsum plaster.
+It is also called the white coat (from the color of lime plaster which is whiter than gray or brown gypsum plaster under it), especially by old-time plasterers; and may also be called the color coat because chemical tints were often added to the lime plaster to give the wall its final color.

 Greenboard or Green board: A type of gypsum drywall suited for use in damp (but not wet) areas such as bathrooms.
-U.S. Gypsum originally colored its water resistant gypsum board green to distinguish it from its other gypsum board products.
+U.S. Gypsum originally colored its water-resistant gypsum board green to distinguish it from its other gypsum board products.
 Other manufacturers adopted the color scheme.
 The newer purpleboard and paperless gypsum drywall have now replaced greenboard for applications where mold and water resistance is necessary.

-Gypsum Board: See gypsum drywall.
+Gypsum Board: A panel of gypsum drywall.

 Lath: Thin wood strips or metal mesh attached to wall studs and ceiling joists to which plaster is applied.

-Lather: (Pronounced "LATH er" with a hard "TH", not "lath er" with a soft "TH" like in shaving cream.)
-A person who attaches lath to wall studs and ceiling joists.
-Once the lather is done, the plasterer applies plaster to the lath.
-In earlier times, lathers were essentially apprentice plasterers, and plasterers themselves seldom attached lath — too menial a job for a skilled plasterer.
-Today both lathing and plastering are probably done by the same person.
+In earlier times, Lathers were essentially apprentice plasterers.
+Plasterers themselves seldom attached lath – too menial a job for a skilled plasterer.
+Today both lathing and plastering are usually done by the same person.

 Lime Plaster: A plaster mixture containing hydrated lime as the bonding agent rather than the more common gypsum.
 Until the use of gypsum was developed as a bonding material in the 18th century, this was the only type of plaster available.
-It is common to use gypsum plaster as the under coats in a plaster wall, because gypsum plaster is stronger than lime plaster; with lime plaster as the final coat because of its smoother finish.
+It is common to use gypsum plaster as the undercoats in a plaster wall because gypsum plaster is stronger than lime plaster; with lime plaster as the final coat because of its smoother finish.

-Plaster: A composition of hydrated lime or gypsum, sand, water, and sometimes hair or other fiber, applied as a thick paste to walls and ceilings, and allowed to harden through a chemical process.
+Plaster: A composition of hydrated lime or gypsum, sand, water, and sometimes hair or other fiber, applied as a thick paste to walls and ceilings and allowed to harden through a chemical process.
 The sand (or sometimes chalk) is the aggregate that gives body to the material, the lime or gypsum is the adhesive that bonds the sand particles together.
 The water is the carrier that makes the material workable.

 The original substrate under wet plaster was wood lath – thin strips of wood attached to studs over which three coats of plaster were applied.
-In the 1930s this was supplemented with expanded metal lath which was faster to install, stronger and bonded better to the plaster.
-In the 1940s plaster board began to replace both wood and metal lath.
+In the 1930s this was supplemented with expanded metal lath which was faster to install and bonded better to the plaster.
+In the 11000s plasterboard began to replace both wood and metal lath.

-The term plaster board is commonly used, even by people who should know better, to refer to gypsum drywall, but this is an incorrect use of the term that causes a lot of confusion.
+The term plasterboard is commonly used, even by people who should know better, to refer to gypsum drywall but this is an incorrect use of the term that causes a lot of confusion.

-Rocker Slang term for a person who hangs gypsum drywall.
+Rocker: Slang term for a person who hangs gypsum drywall.
 From the brand name of the original gypsum board, "Sheetrock" by U.S. Gypsum.
 Hanging gypsum drywall is similarly referred to as rocking.